interledger-deprecated/tutorials/letter-shop.md

 browser, click 'Clone or Download'.
 On that URL you can also browse the JavaScript files online without downloading them.

-Assuming you now either cloned the repository, or unzipped, your download, with your command line terminal, `cd` into the folder.
+Assuming you now either cloned the repository, or unzipped your download, with your command line terminal, `cd` into the folder.

 Now you can get up a Letter Shop website on http://localhost:8000, by running: